 - Nature Grace Coriander Powder – ½ tsp

-- Nature Grace Haldi – a pinch (optional)
+- Nature Grace Turmeric (Haldi) – a tiny pinch (optional)

 - Crushed dry fruits & makhana – ½ cup